koralreeef/anypercent-cuecollection/ch4.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/776222444733202472/shrine3.PNG)
    \
-   Fulljump when Madeline is covering the diamond in the bg, then hold left after passing the other top right diamond corner.
+   Fulljump when Madeline is covering the diamond in the background, then hold left after passing the other top right diamond corner.
    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/776234886158745630/unknown.png)
    \